reinhart1010/nix/docs/en/linux/systemd-sysusers.md

 `systemd-sysusers --dry-run `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file</span>

-- Print the contents of all config files (before each file, its name is printed as a comment):
+- Print the contents of all configuration files (before each file, its name is printed as a comment):

 `systemd-sysusers --cat-config`